solid/authorization-panel/proposals/acp/use-cases.md

 _Alice worked with Bob in the past on a project, and she has included the project deliverables she could find in the project1 [collection](https://solid.github.io/authorization-panel/wac-ucr/#collection).
 She’s sure that she’s missing some, and that Bob would have the missing items._

-_Alice grants Bob[read access](https://solid.github.io/authorization-panel/wac-ucr/#read-access) and [append access](https://solid.github.io/authorization-panel/wac-ucr/#append-access) to the project1 [collection](https://solid.github.io/authorization-panel/wac-ucr/#collection), which allows him to see the list of what is there, and add new [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) to it._
+_Alice grants Bob [read access](https://solid.github.io/authorization-panel/wac-ucr/#read-access) and [append access](https://solid.github.io/authorization-panel/wac-ucr/#append-access) to the project1 [collection](https://solid.github.io/authorization-panel/wac-ucr/#collection), which allows him to see the list of what is there, and add new [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) to it._

 _He can’t see the contents of the [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource), or remove anything in the list.
 That’s fine because he only needs to add the [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) that aren’t included._